 Faith, Prayer and Service

-Faith is an important part of life at Pope Francis High School.
+Faith is an important part of life at Pope Francis Preparatory School.
 We welcome students of all religious backgrounds to join our community.
-As a Catholic school, PFHS offers an education built on a pillar of faith, prayer and service to others.
+As a Catholic school, PFPS offers an education built on a pillar of faith, prayer and service to others.

 The goal of the Religious Studies department is to challenge each individual to grow in their personal relationship with God, while learning about faith, the Church, and the world in which we live.